 Garak: If Damar is the man to lead a new Cardassia, if he's the man we hope him to be, then the pain of this news made him more receptive to what you said, not less.

-This comes to fruition in a small Crowning Moment Of Awesome for Damar when he completes his Heel–Face Turn by saving Kira and Odo from a treacherous officer who wanted to bring back the old Imperial Cardassia.
+- This comes to fruition in a small Crowning Moment of Awesome for Damar when he completes his Heel–Face Turn by saving Kira and Odo from Rusot, a treacherous officer who wanted to bring back the old Imperial Cardassia.

 Damar: He was my friend.
 But his Cardassia's dead...and it won't be coming back.

-Kira has another moment like this two seasons earlier, while talking to Dukat.
+- Kira has another awesome retort two seasons earlier, while talking to Dukat.
 (Only this time, without the regret).
 Dukat is angry with Kira because his daughter Ziyal has befriended Garak, his sworn enemy.

 Kira: Dukat, she was lonely.
 And the last time I checked, he was the only other Cardassian living on the station.